Nubank Parque: International sporting events

 On June 7, 2015, the Arena hosted a friendly between Brazil and Mexico in order to prepare for the 2015 Copa América.
 The event was promoted by AEG Brazil in partnership with the British sports marketing agency Pitch International.
 The game ended 2–0 to Brazil, with goals from Philippe Coutinho and Diego Tardelli.
-It was the first game of the Brazilian team in the country since the 2014 FIFA World Cup.
+It was the first game of the Brazilian team in the country since the 2014 FIFA World Cup and also the first on this specific stadium.

 On August 8, 2015, the arena hosted the final of the League of Legends Brazilian Tournament, a Riot Games event.
 The winner competed with teams from Latin America and CIS for a place in the League of Legends World Championship.
 About 12,000 people attended the event, which was held in the amphitheater of the arena.

 On October 10, 2017, the arena hosted a match between Brazil and Chile for 2018 World Cup qualification, ending 3–0 to Brazil.
 Already qualified for the competition in the first place among South American teams, Brazil eliminated Chile from qualifying for the 2018 World Cup.
 It was the first official match between national football teams at the arena.

+In December 2026, the stadium will host a tennis exhibition event, promoted by Itaú Unibanco and XP Investimentos, called "São Paulo super match" that will feature a match between Spanish Carlos Alcaraz and Brazilian João Fonseca.
+This will be the very first tennis event organized at the stadium.